Scenery Description

 SVMI has two semi-parallel runways, 9/27 and 10/28, the former being the original runway that has been in operation for many decades.
 When runway 9/27 was the only runway, the approach to runway 9 (used 99% of the time due to the prevailing trade winds from the east) was considered one of the most dangerous approaches, especially at night or under low visibility conditions without the advantages of an ILS.
 We invite you to explore SVMI to find our the reason for such distinction.
 Runway 10/28 entered operation at the same time as the current terminals did, easing the challenges of the approach.
 Nonetheless, minor deviations from the proper approach course will continue to result in unscheduled, violent landings either on the side of a mountain or in the Caribbean Sea.

-• Custom-made, high-resolution photo real ground textures in and around the airport including water effects
+• Custom-made, high-resolution photo real ground textures depicting seasonal changes and carefully blended with the surrounding terrain

-• Accurate runway and taxiway layouts, including detailed markings and signs
+• Accurate runway and taxiway layout, including detailed markings and signs

-• Three levels of scenery complexity and detail:
+• Two levels of scenery complexity and detail:

-• NORMAL complexity includes terrain texturing, autogen vegetation, airport layout with taxiway signs and basic navigation equipment models (actual localizer and glide slope radio signals are available regardless of the scenery complexity setting), most buildings within the field’s boundaries including the four terminals, the air traffic control tower and general aviation, cargo and maintenance facilities
+• NORMAL complexity includes terrain texturing, autogen vegetation, airport layout with taxiway signs and basic navigation equipment models (actual localizer and glide slope radio signals are available regardless of the scenery complexity setting), and most buildings within the field’s boundaries including the terminals, the air traffic control tower and cargo and maintenance facilities

-• VERY DENSE complexity adds detailed instrument approach lighting system models, static ramp vehicles (optional) and infield trees (optional)
+• VERY DENSE complexity adds detailed instrument approach lighting system models, animated runway intersection lighting, gate parking position alignment aids and optional static ramp vehicles

 Software Compatibility:

-FS2004 (FS9) or FSX and Windows XP, Windows Vista or Windows 7 (All versions)
+FS2004 (FS9) or FSX and all versions of Windows XP, Windows Vista or Windows 7.

 Hardware Requirements: